jiachenyee/ExploreAbility/Communication.md

 ## Game
 5. **Start Game Command**: Indicate the start date of the game, usually 1 second after the message is sent.
-6. **Challenge Completion**: User sends a completion message.
-This message provides information like how long the group took on the challenge, and where the group is.
+6. **Challenge Started**: User sends a message to indicate they started on a challenge.
+This message provides information about the new challenge.
 7. **Next Challenge**: Response to a challenge completion message.
 This message is intended to provide information about the next challenge and it's location.
     - The next challenge position is calculated by trying to find a location that would avoid collisions with other groups as much as possible, while requiring the group to walk at least 15m.